yavorgeorgiev2004/autobiography/README.md

 ### Purpose and Value.

 **Purpose:**
-- To provide a professional display of my skills which can be used to represent me infront of potential employers and educators.
+- To provide a professional display of my skills which can be used to represent me in front of potential employers and educators.
 - To showcase my web development skills through practical application.
 - To share my journey between Bristol and Varna, Bulgaria.
 - To document my personal hobbies.